yaniccd/information_technology/information_technology/wsl.md

 ## Install Anaconda
 Anaconda allows you to create environments for your coding projects.
 It is best practice to create a different environment for every projet containing only the minimal libraries required.
 The environment system also allows you to use specific Python version for every project as well.
 To install Anaconda
-1. Copy the link to the Linux Installer in the download page of the [Anaconda](https://www.anaconda.com/download/#linux) website (both of the page).
+1. Copy the link to the Linux Installer in the download page of the [Anaconda](https://www.anaconda.com/download/#linux) website (bottom of the page).
 2. Open your Linux shell and type `wget` and past the Anaconda extension.
 It should look something like
 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Linux-x86_64.sh